nicholas-leonard/slides/torch7.md

  * easy interface between low-level C/CUDA/C++ and high-level Lua ;
  * light-weight : used for embedded systems ;
  * tables :
-   * can be used as lists, dictionaries, classes and objects ;
+   * can be used as lists, dictionaries, packages, classes and objects ;
    * make it easy to extend existing classes (at any level) ;
  * fast for-loops (LuaJIT) ;
  * closures ;